Share this:

 Home Equity Loans

-You might be able to use the equity in your home to pay for home improvements or renovations.
-Home equity loans are secured, meaning your home is collateral.
-Secured loans typically have lower interest rates and better terms, but you risk losing your home if you default.
+Homeowners may be able to use the equity in their home to finance home improvements or renovations.
+Home equity loans are secured, meaning the house is collateral.
+Secured loans generally offer lower interest rates and better terms; however, borrowers risk losing their homes if they default.

 Eligibility: Residents of Hamilton County who meet the bank’s credit requirements